Nivrin/k8sIsFun-DataService/README.md

 ## Continuous Integration/Continuous Deployment (CI/CD)

-We use GitHub Actions for CI/CD.
+I use GitHub Actions for CI/CD.
 The workflow defined in the `google.yml` file automates the building, publishing, and deploying processes.